mcv-m6-video/mcv-m6-2018-team8/Week3/README.md

 # Week 3

-This Week's README help us to prepare the environment in order to be able to code correctly for each second delivery.
+This Week's README help us to prepare the environment in order to be able to code correctly for each third delivery.
 We explain the use of each python file and its respective function.

 ## Description by Tasks